Abortion in Oklahoma

 Abortion in Oklahoma is illegal unless the abortion is necessary to save the life of a pregnant individual.

 Oklahoma banned abortion in 1910 and it remained banned until the United States' Supreme Court 1973 decision Roe v.
 Wade.
 Oklahoma became the first state in the United States to institute a ban on abortion from fertilisation post-Roe v.
 Wade in May 2022, two months before the U.S. Supreme Court overturned the case in Dobbs v.
 Jackson Women's Health Organization.
 In March 2023, the Oklahoma Supreme Court found the Oklahoma Constitution's provisions guaranteeing due process and a right to life guaranteed a limited right to an abortion when there is reasonable certainty pregnancy threatens a pregnant individual's life.

-The 2023 American Values Atlas reported that, in their most recent survey, 56% of Oklahomans said that abortion should be legal in all or most cases.
+The 2025 American Values Atlas reported that, in their most recent survey, 50% of Oklahomans said that abortion should be legal in all or most cases.
+The Atlas previously reported that level was 56% in 2023 and 46% in 2024.